Challenges CMOs in the E-commerce Industry Are Facing in 2021

 Increasing digital fatigue is an opportunity to collaborate with consultants that have a dedicated history and experience in data intelligence for marketing.
 Simplity Customer Analytics can help your business improve overall efficiency, increase return on investment, and enable better marketing through data intelligence.
 We can enable your e-commerce business to reap rewards both quickly and in the long term.

-A recent customer story is Mojekolo.cz, a large bike retailer and e-tailer, which used customer data analytics including customer segmentation and market basket analysis to serve as a basis for targeted recommendations within their e-shop with the priority intention to increase upsells and cross-sells – read their customer story.
+A recent customer story is Mojekolo.cz, a large bike retailer and e-tailer, which used customer data analytics including customer segmentation and market basket analysis to serve as a basis for targeted recommendations within their e-shop with the priority intention to increase upsells and cross-sells – read the case study.

 Our CEO, Petr Mahdalicek, is currently telling his story of how the COVID pandemic enabled him to discover ways of using 12 years of data intelligence experience, knowledge, and expertise to adapt our business to help a wider range of industries, including e-commerce and marketing.
 Follow and share his story over on LinkedIn.